bytex-solutions/snamp/docs/gateways/snmp-gateway.md

 tableCacheTime | Integer | No | Used for attributes with complex data type only.
 This parameter describes period (in millis) of rebuilding SNMP Table from the source attribute.
 Default value is 5 seconds | `3000` useRowStatus | Boolean | No | Use advanced column in the table which contains status of the row.
 Default value is `false` | `true`

-> Note that attribute with `oid = 1.2.5.6` will not be visible if `context` of the adapter will be equal to `1.1`.
+> Note that attribute with `oid = 1.2.5.6` will not be visible if `context` of the gateway will be equal to `1.1`.
 All OIDs of attributes must starts with `context` prefix.

 ### Date/time formats
 `datetime` data structure can be converted into ASN.1-compliant type using one of the rules specified in `displayFormat` configuration parameter: